Hachioji group leads charge to redo Coming-of-Age Day for women ambushed by kimono firm's failure | The Japan Times

-Some of the new adults who were deprived of kimono for Coming-of-Age Day earlier this week when a debt-ridden rental firm folded will get another chance to celebrate the event in style next month with help from a support group, it was learned Friday.
+Some of the new adults who were deprived of kimono for Coming-of-Age Day when a debt-ridden rental firm folded on Monday will get another chance to celebrate the event in style next month with help from volunteers, it was learned Friday.

-The group will provide both the kimono and the venue for the occasion, as well as hair-styling and makeup services.
+The Hachioji Seijin-shiki Present Project said in a Facebook post it had secured 120 kimono and plans to provide hair-styling and makeup services as well as photographers and the venue for the occasion.

+Volunteer kimono dressers, photographers, hairdressers and beauticians, as well as donations to hold the event, are being sought for the project, which is being led by a woman from a separate kimono shop in the city.

-Kimono rental firm Harenohi went bust on Monday, Coming-of-Age Day, leaving scores of young women without the traditional attire they reserved for the ceremony.
+The flurry of activity was triggered when Kimono rental firm Harenohi went bust on Monday, Coming-of-Age Day, leaving scores of young women without the traditional attire traditionally worn for the adulthood ceremony.

-On Tuesday, however, the Hachioji Seijin-shiki Present Project was launched to help victims of Harenohi’s Hachioji branch hold the ceremony for free.
-The group in charge of the project announced Friday that it will host the event on Feb.
+On Tuesday, however, volunteers launched the Hachioji Seijin-shiki Present Project to help victims of Harenohi’s Hachioji branch for free.
+The organizers announced Friday that the redo ceremony will be held on Feb.
 12 in the city.

 “This is meant as a ‘gift’ from our community to the new adults,” project representative Maki Nishimuro said.
 “It’s not about having a big or flashy ceremony . . .
 All I want to do is put a smile back on their faces.”

-Nishimuro, who belongs to a family that runs a separate kimono shop in Hachioji, saw multitudes of women and their families go through various stages of shock, anger, and tears on Coming-of-Age Day because of the rental firm’s fiasco.
+Nishimuro, whose family runs the separate kimono shop in the city, saw many women and their families go through various stages of shock, anger, and tears on Coming-of-Age Day because of the fiasco.

 After seeing the 19- and 20-year-olds burst into tears upon realizing they had missed their once-in-a-lifetime chance to celebrate adulthood in the lavish traditional dress, Nishimuro felt something had to be done.